facebookresearch/xformers/README.md

 - [Creating complex sparsity patterns with xFormers](docs/source/2d_attention_patterns.ipynb)
 - [Changing ViT to use sparse attention, benchmarking the effects](docs/source/vision_transformers.ipynb)

-## Contributing

-### Adding new variants

-Here are a couple of guidelines which should make it easier to add a new block variant to this repo:

-- Blocks live in `xformers/components`
-- Make sure that the block and its config inherit from the ones defined in the base file
-- Default values need to be defined in the class constructor, not in the config.
-  - Using the config objects is optional, people should feel free to cherry pick the blocks as is
-  - Prevent duplication or colliding definitions
-  - Make sure that the configurations are composable, in that a subset of the configs is enough to instantiate all the blocks with reasonable settings.
-- Fields which have default values in the block constructor should be typed as `Optional[Type]`
-- Please follow the CONTRIBUTING guide to make sure that formatting and linting is checked
-- `@register` your new block variant with a unique and hopefully descriptive name
-- Just define the (pure pytorch) constructor and forward call typically, no need to handle enything specific to this repo (except for inheritance)
-- keep `*args` and `**kwargs` in your constructor, this is important for the config composition
-- No need to change unit tests or benchmarks, the new variant will be automatically picked up

-That's it.
-Rest assured that the community will be thankful for your contribution !

 ### Adding new models